Guazzihub/Slack-Transcription-App/README.md

 ## Contribution

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Feel free to open issues or submit pull requests for improvements